Why I Do What I Do … An Intro to Who I Am

 I am one of the many women working in the development sector trying to help out as much as I could, in any way I could.

-As a disability generalist, I encountered first hand issues that affect people with disabilities, hear a lot of stories on how life can be challenging as woman or girl with disability, and when I can I try to help by sharing my knowledge and skills ensuring that when I leave I leave behind something of me that they can go on, or inspired them to be somebody.
-Not only people with disabilities, I encountered women in general – professionals, relatives, neighbors etc. that one way or the other affect change to the community where they live.
+As a disability generalist, I encountered first-hand issues that affect the people in a vulnerable situation and hear a lot of stories on how life can be challenging.
+When I can I try to help by sharing my knowledge and skills ensuring that when I leave, I leave behind something of me that they can go on, or inspired them to be somebody.
+Not only people with disabilities, but I also encountered women in general – professionals, relatives, neighbors, etc. that one way or the other affect change to the community where they live.

 I always go home to my country feeling happy at the same time frustrated that I am mere human, that I am limited but at the same time, in touch with reality that God gave me this opportunity that I may be able to touch others and share with them His graces and love.